20.00 Uhr

 2nd Violin

-Veronika Kahrer trained with Antje Schittenhelm in Graz and now studies with Andreas Röhn in Hamburg.
+Veronika Kahrer trained with Anke Schittenhelm in Graz and Rudens Turku in Feldkirch and now studies with Andreas Röhn in Hamburg.
 The violinist has gained orchestral experience in the European Union Youth Orchestra and as an academy member of the Hamburg Symphony Orchestra.
-The enthusiastic chamber musician plays a Jean Baptiste Vuillaume violin from 1863 on loan from the Austrian National Bank.
+She is also an enthusiastic chamber musician.

 2nd Violin